vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 acknowledgement is a little different.
 When an event is persisted in a disk buffer, the event will be marked as acknowledged to the source.

-Third, the final edge case is if you are using any user-space transforms, such as Lua.
+Similarly, the final edge case is if you are using any user-space transforms, such as Lua.
 Because user-space transforms can drop, combine, split, or create events that may have no relation to the source event, tracking whether an event has been successfully delivered gets extremely complex.
-As such, end-to-end acknowledgement behavior will be put in the hands of script writers.
+As such, end-to-end acknowledgement is not supported.

 ## Parting thoughts